Pennsylvania Route 405: Old roads

-The short alignment of PA 405 from Muncy to Hughesville contains the most of the highway's history.
+The short alignment of PA 405 from Muncy to Hughesville contains most of the highway's history.
 The bridge over the West Branch of the Susquehanna River was originally privately maintained, with the charter for its construction coming down from the Pennsylvania State Legislature on March 13, 1835.
 The charter designated the company that owned the bridge as the Susquehanna Bridge Company at Walton's Landing (now Muncy) and the state appointed eleven commissioners to help erect the toll bridge.
 In 1853, a portion of land from the Susquehanna River West Branch (which was a canal at the time) was chartered to become a canal.
 The canal was constructed in 1848 by a privately maintained company for $3,000 (1848 USD).
 The bridge over the canal that currently uses PA 405 was constructed in 1854 at a cost of $27,000 (1854 USD), nine times the amount to construct the canal.
 The portion of PA 405 from Muncy to Hughesville was also chartered in 1853, consisting of a plank road between the two towns.